USEPA/WNTR/documentation/advancedqual.rst

 :math:`Pb`                bulk species     :math:`\mathrm{μg}_\mathrm{(Pb)}`  dissolved lead
 ========================  ===============  =================================  ========================

-To add this species to the model, we can use the model's :meth:`~wntr.quality.multispecies.MultispeciesQualityModel.add_species` method.
+To add this species to the model, we can use the model's :meth:`~wntr.msx.multispecies.MultispeciesQualityModel.add_species` method.
 The method arguments are the name, the species_type (which can either be "bulk" or "wall"), the units, and an optional note.